pratikisc/ISCSalesOps/Invoice/0000 CLEAN UP LOBs.md

 CASE
     WHEN lower(invoice_description) like '%rent%' then 'Rent'
-    WHEN lower(invoice_description) like '%distributor%' then 'Distributor Commissions' WHEN product_group = 'SAFER' then 'Hardware'
+    WHEN lower(invoice_description) like '%distributor%' then 'Distributor Commissions' WHEN lower(invoice_description) like '%rebate%' then 'Distributor Commissions' WHEN lower(invoice_description) like '%repair%' then 'Service/Parts/Accessories'
+    WHEN lower(invoice_description) like '%support%' then 'Service/Parts/Accessories'
+    WHEN lower(invoice_description) like '%sensors%' then 'Service/Parts/Accessories'
+    WHEN lower(invoice_description) like '%period%' then 'iNet'
+    WHEN product_group = 'SAFER' then 'Hardware'
     WHEN b.__product_category = 'SAFER' then 'Hardware'
     WHEN report_type_secondary = 'NON-INET' then 'Hardware'